When my oldest son graduated high school, it was a pretty typical ceremony. The speeches were mostly what you’d expect with one exception.

 “My old self has been crucified with Christ.
 It is no longer I who live, but Christ lives in me.
 So I live in this earthly body by trusting in the Son of God, who loved me and gave himself for me.”
 (Galatians 2:20)

-I’m excited for my son’s future.
-He’s a godly young man, and the “wow” of Christ shines in him.
-I’m also excited for my own future because of Christ in me, because of the wow factor he continually cultivates in me.
-Can you say the same?
+As he graduated, I felt excited for my son’s future because he’s a godly young man, and the “wow” of Christ shines in him.
+I also felt excited for my own future because of Christ in me, because of the wow factor he continually cultivates in me.